adibbiniqbal/oracle19c-docker-mac-apple-silicon/README.md

 ### 7. Create a New Oracle User and Schema

-Using SQL Developer or any Oracle client (I would suggest [VS Code](https://code.visualstudio.com/) with the [Oracle SQL Developer Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Oracle.sql-developer)), connect to the database and execute the following SQL commands to create a new **user** (which also creates a schema with the same name):
+Using [Oracle SQL Developer](https://www.oracle.com/database/sqldeveloper/) or any Oracle client (I would suggest [VS Code](https://code.visualstudio.com/) with the [Oracle SQL Developer Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Oracle.sql-developer)), connect to the database and execute the following SQL commands to create a new **user** (which also creates a schema with the same name):

 > In Oracle, a **user** is the account you log in with, and a **schema** is the collection of database objects (like tables and views) owned by that user.